 Meta tags only hurt your SEO if they are not in sync with the content.
 Make sure all tags in alignment with the body content and you'll be fine.

 5. Link Architecture and Cross-linking for Optimization

 Provide good navigation, anchor links, and links from companies and business related to yours.

-- Cross-link your pages to each other with relevant keyphrases as the iinks to provide contextual relevance.
+- Cross-link your pages to each other with relevant keyphrases to provide contextual relevance.
 Every page on your site should be reachable from at least one static text link so it can be included in the search engine indexes.

-- If you belong to an association or Chamber of Commerce, request a link to your site and make sure you have a Local business listing in Google Places and Bing Local with correct address and contact info.
-Check out the Optimizing Google Places SEM blogpost for more information on creating and optimizing your listing.
+- If you belong to an association or Chamber of Commerce, request a link to your site and make sure you have a Local business listing in Google Places and Bing Places with correct address and contact info.

 Include a Sitemap in an xml or web-friendly format to let the Search Engines index your site properly.
 In simplest terms, it is a list of the pages on your website.
 This lets the search engines easily know what pages are on your site, their relative importance to each other, and archives of content that may not be well linked.

 It is important for all sites to be HTTPS and no longer HTTP.
 Learn about Security in the Tendenci SaaS Cloud at AWS